ashrcho/ChurnProject/README.md

 ### 🔎 Exploratory Data Analysis (EDA)
 #### <ins>Descriptive Statistics<ins>
 ![DescriptStat1](images/descriptfrthistime.png)
-- Interesting how there are customers with 0 seconds of use.
+- There are customers with 0 seconds of use.
 This could potentially point to customers facing technical issues trying to connect.
 If we tracked customers with 0 seconds of use their churn rate would most likely be high.
+- Would be interesting to see at what level of call failure customers are more likely to churn.
 #### <ins>Univariate Analysis<ins>
 ![Histogram](images/histograms.png)
 <br><br>